Titles won by Pats, Rams not tarnished by bad officiating

 After managing just 5 yards in the first quarter when nothing went right, the Rams righted themselves thanks to a fake punt and cut New Orleans’ lead to 13-10 at halftime.

 “Our team demonstrated great mental toughness,” Rams coach Sean McVay said.
-“It was a tough start, but I thought the way (Goff) played and handled the noise was outstanding.”
+“It was a tough start, but I thought the way (quarterback Jared Goff) played and handled the noise was outstanding.”

 The Rams outscored the Saints 16-3 down the stretch.